Adverse Possession in Texas

 If the land in question is not specifically and intentionally fenced by an adverse possessor whose claim is based on cattle grazing, then adverse possession will likely be unsuccessful:

 The adverse claimant who relies on grazing only as evidence of his adverse use and enjoyment must show as part of his case that the land in dispute was designedly enclosed.
-If the fence existed before the claimant took possession of the land, and the claimant fails to demonstrate the purpose for which it was erected, then the fence is a ‘casual fence. . . .’
-Repairing or maintaining a casual fence, even for the express purpose of keeping the claimant’s animals within the enclosed area, generally does not change a casual fence into a designed enclosure.
+If the fence existed before the claimant took possession of the land, and the claimant fails to demonstrate the purpose for which it was erected, then the fence is a ‘casual fence.’

-STATUTES OF LIMITATION
+STATUTES OF LIMITATION:

-(ADVERSE POSSESSION WAITING PERIODS)
+ADVERSE POSSESSION WAITING PERIODS

-Statutes of Limitation Relating to Adverse Possession
+Statutes of Limitation for Adverse Possession

 Adverse possession law is based on notice along with the opportunity for the record owner to respond to that notice.
 The legitimacy of an adverse possession claim is established when circumstances are such that it is visible to others—meaning others are or should be on actual notice that the possessor is asserting a claim of right to the property which is actual, open, notorious, exclusive, adverse, hostile, continuous, and uninterrupted for the applicable statutory period.
 Recording an affidavit of adverse possession adds to these actions and makes the adverse possessor’s case more compelling.